Gravitational waves from inflation with antisymmetric tensor field: Introduction

 In contrast to the past conclusions, the results of recent studies \cite{aashish2018,aashish2019} have shown that slow roll inflation is indeed supported by rank-2 antisymmetric tensor field (2-form) when nonminimal coupling terms are included.
 Specifically, the presence of nonminimal coupling terms with the Ricci scalar $R$ and/or the Ricci tensor $R_{\mu \nu}$ is a sufficient condition for the existence of de-sitter solutions, thereby supporting inflation \cite{aashish2018}.
 Furthermore, known ghost and gradient instabilities can be avoided at least for the perturbed modes of $B_{\mu\nu}$ (keeping the metric unperturbed) by incorporating a gauge symmetry breaking kinetic term into the action \cite{aashish2019}.

 In this paper we extend our study of the cosmological perturbation theory of 2-form inflation starting with the inclusion of tensor perturbations to metric, usually referred to as the primordial gravitational waves, in the model prescribed in \cite{aashish2019}.
 The availability of recent gravitational wave data coming from binary neutron star merger GW170817 and its associated electromagnetic counterparts, demands that the speed of propagation of gravitational waves be equal to the speed of light \cite{cai2016}.
 We study the constraints on the coupling parameters of our theory, for which this condition is satisfied, and find that unlike several inflation models \cite{kobayashi2009,mondal2020, guzzetti2016, odintsov2019, ito2016, obata2018}, this requirement is easily achieved by constraining one of the nonminimal coupling parameters.
+We would like to point out that there exists a class of inflation models for which the speed of gravitational waves can be made equal to unity (in natural units) through a set of conformal and disformal transformations of the metric \cite{creminelli2014n}.
+However, in our case this is achieved by constraining the parameters of our theory, not metric transformations.
 For completeness, we also address a past issue \cite{aashish2018} related to the parameter space for stable de-sitter solutions, and check its consistency with an instability analysis of perturbed modes including tensor perturbation.
 The analysis of scalar and vector perturbations is not included here, and will be addressed in a future work.

 The organization of the paper is as follows.
-In Sec.2, we study the background cosmology of our model considering the contribution from both the nonminimal coupling term $R$ and $R_{\mu \nu}$.
-In Sect.3 we introduce tensor perturbation into the action and check the existence of ghost instability in the quadratic ordered part of the perturbed action.
+In Sec. \ref{sec2}, we study the background cosmology of our model considering the contribution from both the nonminimal coupling term $R$ and $R_{\mu \nu}$.
+In Sec. \ref{sec3} we introduce tensor perturbation into the action and check the existence of ghost instability in the quadratic ordered part of the perturbed action.
 We also calculate the speed of propagation of the gravitational wave in this section and have given our prescription to make it unity.
-In Sect.4, we solve the gravitational wave equation and have studied the behavior of gravitational waves in subhorizon and superhorizon limits.
+In Sec. \ref{sec4}, we solve the gravitational wave equation and have studied the behavior of gravitational waves in subhorizon and superhorizon limits.
 Along with it we calculate the tensor power spectrum and the tensor spectral index in this section.
-We conclude in Sect.5 with some future prospects of this work.
+We conclude in Sec. \ref{concl} with some future prospects of this work.